AnoushkaVyas/GraphZoo/README.md

 ## Introduction

-GraphZoo is a training and evaluationframework.
+GraphZoo is a training and evaluation framework for hyperbolic graph methods.
 It has built-in support for several graph datasets, graph neural networks, and it can operate on different manifolds.
 With the unified data processing pipeline, simplified model configuration and automatic hyper-parameters tunning features equipped, GraphZoo is flexible and easy to use.
 The tasks supported by the framework are node classification and link prediction.

 ## Installation